 atq command is used to view jobs in at command queue:

 atrm command is used to remove/deletes jobs from at command queue:

-You can use the Awk as a powerful programming language that is created for text processing and generally used as data extraction and reporting tool.
+You can use the Awk as a powerful programming language that is created for text processing and generally used as a data extraction and reporting tool.

-Similar to the at command, batch is also used to schedule tasks to run a future time.
+Similar to the at command, the batch is also used to schedule tasks to run a future time.

 basename command helps to print the name of a file stripping of directories in the absolute path:

 And, bc is a simple yet powerful and arbitrary precision CLI calculator language that can be used like this:

 You will use the bg command to send a process to the background.

 tar -czf home.tar.gz . bg jobs